jaykerzb/jaykerzb/README.md

 ### I am a current cybersecurity student studying at Collin College working towards my Bachelor of Applied Technology - Cybersecurity.
 I love the field of cybersecurity and will be dumping a lot of my projects here as a sort of student portfolio, as well as other security and technology related projects i find myself passionate about.

 ## 📚 I am currently working on:
-- Security+ Certification
+- CySA+ Certification
-- Cryptography
+- AI Development and Use Cases
-- Mobile Device Forensics
+- Cloud Security and Networking
-- Cyber Crime
+- Cyber Defense Operations and Incident Response Lifecycles
-- Advanced Network Protocols and Topologies
+- Informtion Assurance Policies

 ## 🛠️ These are some of my current projects I am working on or have completed: